-A black and white photo of young people with animals
+A black and white photo of young people with animals.

 Chailey Heritage Foundation was founded in 1903 by Grace Kimmins, who was passionate about helping children with disabilities.
 At that time it was known as The Heritage Craft Schools and Hospitals for Crippled Children.